narengan/cis/known-limitations.md

 * Health check events for deleted pools and origins cannot be filtered, but they still appear in the table.

 * If you filter Health check events by 'Pool Health', 'Degraded' pools are included because they technically are healthy, but may contain 1 or more critical origins.

+* Adding the request header name 'host' for a monitor will fail, use 'Host' instead.